Measure Impact - Maximize Impact

 What works?

-We don't rely on well-intentioned assumptions, but on robust data and scientific research.
-Only interventions with proven effectiveness are considered for support.
+We do not rely on well-intentioned assumptions and intentions, but on robust data and scientific research.
+Only measures whose effectiveness has been proven are considered for support.

 +